Introduction

 More information

-Authorisations and extensions can help you customise your on-premises licence to suit your needs.
-See the Liquor & Gaming NSW website for more information about club licences authorisations and extensions.
+Authorisations and exemptions can help you customise your on-premises licence to suit your needs.
+See the Liquor & Gaming NSW website for more information about club licences authorisations and exemptions.